Warning: The poem contains profanity and graphic descriptions of violence and may not be suitable for all readers.

 Metaphor and Personification

 The poem is rich in metaphorical language.
-The contrast between poetry and rhetoric is a central metaphor, representing the power of truth versus the manipulation of language.
-Personification is evident in lines like “my stomach / churns,” giving human qualities to the speaker’s emotional state.
-The poem’s use of metaphor and personification adds depth and complexity to its meaning.
+The central contrast between poetry and rhetoric functions as a powerful metaphor, representing the transformative power of truth versus the manipulative nature of language used to obscure it.
+Personification is evident in lines like

 Repetition and Refrain